replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 Released on January 13, 2023

 ### Bug Fixes {#bug-fixes-v2023-01-13-1}
-* fix: create .kube/config for all installs.
+* Revert fixed issue to ensure to create .kube/config in missing install configurations to sort out regression.
+This fix will be addressed in a future release.

 ## v2023.01.03-0